vsevolod-oparin/ae-shift-button/README.md

 # Time Shift Button

-This is a simple plugin for After Effects.
+A simple plugin for After Effects.
 One button that shifts layers and keys starting from a current time point.

 ## License
 The MIT License (MIT)